Academy ›

 - Ongoing = employee (month-to-month is ongoing) - Project-based = contractor

-The good news: Enforcement against AU operators hiring remote VAs is near-zero.
+The good news: Enforcement against operators hiring remote VAs is near-zero.
 Fair Work audits target local on-premise employees (construction, hospitality).
 A remote PH VA is below their enforcement radar.

 The safe-harbor move: Hire via an agency.